sul-dlss/argo/README.md

 REMOTE_DEBUGGER=byebug bin/dev
 ```

-And then start up the debugger in another window (only byebug is supported at this time):
+And then start up the debugger in another window:

 ```
-bundle exec byebug -R localhost:8989
+rdbg -A
 ```

 Note that, by default, the debugger will run on `localhost` on port `8989`.
 To change these values, add the `DEBUGGER_HOST` and `DEBUGGER_PORT` environment variables when invoking `bin/dev` above and make sure to poing `byebug -R` at those same values when starting up the debugger.